AswinKalathil/Expence-Tracker/README.md

 An easy-to-use Flutter app for tracking your expenses.
 Add new expenses with a title and amount, and view the last week's expenses at the top.
 ## Getting Started
-To run this app locally, you'll need to have Flutter and Dart installed.
-If you don't have them, you can download and install them from the official Flutter website: Flutter Installation Guide.
-Or Install usng the expenseTracker.apk
+You can Install it using the expenseTracker.apk file

 ## Usage
 Click the "Add" button to add a new expense.